REGULATORY GAPS

 The carrying cost during the abatement.
 While the abatement is active, the building's tax bill is suppressed.
 Common charges remain real (operations, staff, insurance, elevator maintenance, façade compliance under Local Law 11).
 But the building's largest single line — property tax — is shielded.
 Owners across all income tiers experience roughly proportional carrying costs.
 A market-rate owner at 7% of income, a mixed-income owner at 18%, a low-income owner at 28%.
 The building looks like a healthy mixed-income community.
 It is, for the moment.

 The phase-out years.
-Around year 12 of a typical 15-year vintage, the tax bill begins to phase in: 25% per year for 4 years.
-A building whose total assessed value is $22M (the Langston, BBL 1020457501) goes from $0 in property tax in years 1-11, to $550K, $1.1M, $1.65M, $2.2M+ across years 12-15.
-Divided across 180 owners, the per-unit annual tax goes from $0 to $12,300+ over four years.
-For an owner earning $50,000, that's a 25% increase in housing cost arriving from a line item they didn't budget for and weren't warned about.
+After the 11 years at full exemption on a typical 15-year vintage (DOF code 5113), the exemption steps down 20 points per year — so the taxable share rises 20%, 40%, 60%, 80% across the next four years, and the unit becomes fully taxable the year after the term.
+A building whose total assessed value is $22M (the Langston, BBL 1020457501) goes from $0 in property tax through the full-exemption years to roughly $540K, $1.1M, $1.6M, $2.2M across the four step-down years, then full tax the year after.
+Divided across 180 owners, the per-unit annual tax climbs from $0 to $12,300+ over those years.
+For an owner earning $50,000, that's a housing-cost increase arriving from a line item they didn't budget for and weren't warned about.

 The cliff.
-Year 16+, the building pays full Class 2 multifamily tax in perpetuity.
+The year after the term, the building pays full Class 2 multifamily tax in perpetuity.
 The market-rate owner absorbs it (their carrying cost stays under 15% of income).
 The mixed-income owner feels it (around 37%).
 The low-income owner cannot absorb it — their carrying cost hits 59% or higher, well past the federal 30% housing-cost-burden threshold and into the range where default risk is material.
 Three outcomes follow: (a) De facto deconversion — the low-income owner sells, but the buyer who can afford the post-abatement cost is a market-rate buyer, so the unit transitions out of mixed-income; (b) Building destabilization — the owner defaults, the building absorbs the lien write-off, and special assessments shift onto remaining owners; or (c) Permanent ongoing subsidy — the City extends the abatement, in which case the "15-year incentive" was always a 50-year subsidy.
 There is no fourth outcome.

 Cross-references: Class 1 vs Class 2 disparity is the underlying tax-architecture problem this builds on.
 The Langston (Case Study 001) and 15 Hudson Yards (Case Study 002) demonstrate the cliff at different income tiers.